ThanosRestas/Pong-SDL/README.md

 # Pong SDL
-The classic game of Tic Tac Toe ported to modern systems using the [SDL](https://www.libsdl.org/index.php).
+The classic game of Pong ported to modern systems using the [SDL](https://www.libsdl.org/index.php).

 <img src="https://media.giphy.com/media/hvShNDhzrxEl74r5Ev/giphy.gif">

+# Intro

+Main purpose of this project was to get familiar with practices such as :

+* Processing input from various sources WASD and Arrow Keys for 2 players
+* Implementing a basic collision systems
+* User Interface creation and handling
+* Main menu and game over screen implementation

 # Overview